 Storing your Camera

-As you pack your bag, camera gear, and get things organized, use this as a quick checklist to run through prior to heading outside.
+As you pack your bag and camera gear and get things organized, be sure to use this quick checklist prior to heading outside:

 - Bring along extra batteries and an SD card, just in case.

 When I’m not packing my camera in the insert pictured above, I store it in a lightweight neoprene camera case like the one below.
 At a minimum, this gives the camera some padding when I want to quickly throw it in my pack, but it doesn’t add bulk.
 I also keep this sleeve on if I’m hiking with my camera outside my pack.

 Waterproofing your Camera